max1121/max1121/README.md

 - 👋 Hi, I’m @max1121, I live in UK.
 I have over 14+ years of experience in development and support of IT applications.
-- 👀 I’m interested in learning more programming languages and work on a project of my own.
+- 👀 I’m interested in learning more programming languages and work on a small projects.
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... umeshsingh1121@gmail.com